home-assistant/developers.home-assistant/blog/2020-10-23-supervisor-update.md

 ## GitHub Action

-You can now use our [builder][hassio-builder] as a [GitHub action][github_action]! :tada:
+You can now use our [builder][builder] as a [GitHub action][github_action]! :tada:

-This is already in use in our [hassio-addons repository][addons], you can see an example on how we implemented it [here][hassio-builder-action].
+This is already in use in our [hassio-addons repository][addons], you can see an example on how we implemented it [here][builder-action].

 It can be used both to ensuring that the add-on will still build with changes made to your repository, and to publish the images as a part of a release workflow.
-How to use the action is documented in the [hassio-builder repository][hassio-builder-action].
+How to use the action is documented in the [builder repository][builder-action].

 Here is an example on how you can use it: